 Skills of a Growth Hacker

-As a growth hacker you have to be able to work quickly and therefore you have to be as independent as possible.
+As a growth hacker, you have to be able to work quickly and therefore you have to be as independent as possible.
 That is why it is important for a growth hacker to be able to program, handle data and design.
-He / she does not have to be an expert in everything, but in any case has to understand the basis to be able to execute the biggest part by themself.
+He/she does not have to be an expert in everything, but in any case has to understand the basis to be able to execute the biggest part by themselves.
 Hence a T-shaped player:

 This term was first used by David Guest in 1991.
 He described a T-shaped employee as “someone who specializes in being a generalist, but with an expertise in one or two fields”.